Niks is a travel lover. After exploring some amazing places, he writes about the benefits and myths about traveling to serve travelers.

 On this road trip, Surroundings around me were changing from deserts to grasslands to forests.
 I felt bad because I don't know when I m going to this place again.
 Whenever I go, I m going to enjoy the moments.
 In this ever-changing world, nothing is permanent. so I decided to rejoice in the present and try not to miss out on anything ever again.

-The people across the globe can communicate with each other through various social media platforms.
-Online business and online money making ideas are redefining the market.
+People across the globe can communicate with each other through various social media platforms.
+Online business and online money-making ideas are redefining the market.
 Which is good.
-But amidst the urge to grow online followers, humans are craving for real-life connections.
+But amidst the urge to grow online followers, humans are craving real-life connections.
 Whether it's a family situation or a friend's circle at the campus of a college, all we get to see is the bowed heads and lowered eyes. (all eyes at the screens).

 I wrote a quote a few months ago -

-Friends must frequently plan a road trip, trek or camping to disconnect from the digital world and reconnect with their peers.
-Weekend family get-together at a cool destination is a great getaway to feel the connection and warmth among the family members.
+Friends must frequently plan a road trip, trek, or camping to disconnect from the digital world and reconnect with their peers.
+A weekend family get-together at a cool destination is a great getaway to feel the connection and warmth among the family members.
 Travelling makes people feel connected with their dear ones and also with nature.

 There are a few so-called disadvantages of traveling, which are just myths.